My baby is learning how to eat

-- Wait to start solid foods until at least four months of age and only if baby seems developmentally ready.
+- Wait to start solid foods until at least four months of age and only if baby has reached an eating milestone.

-- Baby is gaining more head and neck control and getting more experience with knowing how to move his tongue back and forth.
+- As your baby is learning how to eat, he is gaining more head and neck control and getting more experience with knowing how to move his tongue back and forth.

 Did you know?

-- Controlling his head and neck so food can safely go down the throat.
+- Controlling his head and neck so food can safely go down his throat.